LinuxDroidMaster/Termux-Desktops/Documentation/HardwareAcceleration.md

 ```

 # Performance results
+> [!WARNING]
+> I need to redo all the tests, right now the results are not reliable.

 > [!IMPORTANT]
 > All this tests were done in a proot distro environment with Debian and a XFCE4 desktop and in Termux with a XFCE4 desktop.
 In brackets I put the % of improvement compared to the worst case scenario.